luckman212/screencapture-nag-remover/README.md

 1. Download the latest [release][4].
 2. Open a Terminal and type `cd ~/Downloads` to navigate to the directory which should contain the file you just downloaded.
-3. Remove the quarantine flag which probably exists on the file: `xattr -d screencapture-nag-remover.sh`
+3. Remove the quarantine flag which probably exists on the file: `xattr -dr com.apple.quarantine screencapture-nag-remover.sh`
+4. Make the file executable by running `chmod +x screencapture-nag-remover.sh`
-4. Place that `screencapture-nag-remover.sh` file somewhere in your `$PATH` (I suggest `/usr/local/bin` if you're unsure)
+5. Place that `screencapture-nag-remover.sh` file somewhere in your `$PATH` (I suggest `/usr/local/bin` if you're unsure)
-5. You are now ready to run the program!
+6. You are now ready to run the program!

 ## Use